daily word - Prayer

 Add new comment

-daily word - in favor
+daily word - double negative

 Dale Cresap's picture